 There are a few common transitions your 2 year old may be experiencing:

 - Potty training: Again, most children aren’t potty trained until age 3 (or even later.)
 But some parents begin the potty training process around age 2.
 If your 2 year old is in the midst of potty training, you may find her waking from sleep and needing to use the potty.
-And even those 2 year olds who haven’t begun potty training yet are still becoming more and more aware of their bodily functions.
+Even those 2 year olds who haven’t begun potty training yet are becoming more aware of their bodily functions.
 It’s not uncommon for toddlers this age to wake early in the morning from a full bladder or needing to poop.
-And by age 2, most children are much more aware of the uncomfortable feeling that a wet or full diaper causes.
+And by age 2, most children are much more aware of the uncomfortable feeling that a full diaper causes.

 “We potty trained around 2 1/2 with both boys (which was late for one and a good age for the other).
 You might remember my article about potty training my second son, here: 6 ways Potty Training is Like Sleep Training.”